-Fig. 8. (a) The infrared conventional camera and active LEDs; (b) A sample image of the infrared conventional camera (exposure time is 34 ms).
+Fig. 8. (a) Infrared conventional camera and active LEDs; (b) sample image of the infrared conventional camera (exposure time is 34 ms).

-Fig. 9. (a) The infrared fish-eye camera and active LEDs; (b) A sample image of the infrared fish-eye camera (exposure time is 51 ms).
+Fig. 9. (a) Infrared fish-eye camera and active LEDs; (b) sample image of the infrared fish-eye camera (exposure time is 51 ms).